 SOUTHERN STAKEHOLDER ADVISORY COMMITTEE MEETING COMMENTS QUESTIONS COMMENTS CATEGORY 1 What is your perception of your groundwater resources?
 Up land at more risk of Qty issues.
 Platte/Elkhorn/Missouri aquifers at greater risk for.
-Missouri WQ aquifer may be at risk due to Quantity and ů, scouring of the MO River Channel.
-Quality osa Groundwater availability throughout the district varies.
-Some areas hav eadequate supplies, other areas the groundwater can be 2 scarce.
+Missouri WQ aquifer may be at risk due to scouring of the MO River Channel.
+Quantity and Quality Groundwater availability throughout the district varies.
+Some areas hav eadequate supplies, other areas the groundwater can be scarce.
 The district has a wide spectrum of perched water and deeper water aquifer.
-Quality of the groundwater is generally good Quantity and ate as far as contaminates, nitrates etc. but is growing water asthetics, iron, manganese, etc can be problematic.
-Quality ş Places that have trouble finding water.
+Quality of the groundwater is generally good as far as contaminates, nitrates etc. but is growing water asthetics, iron, manganese, etc can be problematic.
+Quantity and Quality Places that have trouble finding water.
 Have wells that need abandoned and registered.
-That is the only way to fully understand the Quantity and un o impact of walls on the quantity & quality of water.
+That is the only way to fully understand the impact of walls on the quantity & quality of water.
 Cost is always a factor in locating walls in the area.
-Quality E Groundwater resources are precious and need to be preserved for us by the public, with residential use having the highest priority.
-Quantity and an o Quality , Opportunities to better asssess resoucces and to be proactive in managing groundwater quantity and quality.
-Perceptions of local Quantity and Ĕ versus regional groundwater management.
-Quality ptic 1.
-Perception: NRD is proactive in collectin data/conducting studies, although number of monitoring wells for both quantity & 5 quality could be increased.
-2. I think the big discussion items should be triggers & if/how the NRD should be subdivided w/ regard to Quantity and pe groundwater.
+Quantity and Quality Quantity and Quality versus regional groundwater management.
+Quantity and Quality 1.
+Perception: NRD is proactive in collectin data/conducting studies, although number of monitoring wells for both quantity & perce quality could be increased.
+2. I think the big discussion items should be triggers & if/how the NRD should be subdivided w/ regard to groundwater.
 3. More detailed descripton of monitoring well network (or wells sampled if not monitoring wells specifically).
-Quality an o Very poor quality and Quantity.
-Easter half of Washington County, NE Quantity and s Quality at Water quality for local wells fair/poor.
+Quantity and Quality What is your Very poor quality and Quantity.
+Easter half of Washington County, NE Quantity and Quality Water quality for local wells fair/poor.
 Water Quantity - new wells affecting existing users.
 Opportunities - USDA programs.
-Quantity and Ž Quality GW in P-MRNRD in fairly good shape.
+Quantity and Quality GW in P-MRNRD in fairly good shape.
 Some quality issues but not too bad overall.
 Quality Quality and Quantity are issues as growth continues.
 Quality Quantity is ok - at this time.
 Quality is deteriorating - Nitrates, Aresenic, Aluminum, Pesticides, Iron.
 Quality Fremont is very rich in the water resources and sometimes have to much as to have to have dewatering for homes & crops.
 We need to keep an eye on nitrates and groundwater contamination from Ind. & farms.
 Stream flow opened up to help drain areas.
 Prevent flooding in area drainage.
 Quality In most areas of the NRD I expected that there are no issues regarding quantity of water available.
 I expect that quality is not an issue.
 Quality Within Arlington, it seems our supply is adequate, do not foresee any tremendous growth in future.
 Future demands will come from possible industrial businesses or recreational improvements - i.e. golf courses etc. Residing in rural Washington Co., I have concerns with the recent increases in irrigation pivots all over the Western part of the county.
 We have struggled early in spring with keeping up pumping enough for the demand.
 Quantity Adequate at this time, but with the large population of Omaha and Lincoln drawing a large portion of their water from such a small area of the Platte River watershed, I think this area could be depleted rapidly.
 Quantity Subject to stress during irrigation season in drought conditions in 2012.
 Quantity Much better than other areas of the state.
 Neither Being that the last few years have been so wet, at least in the Valley area, groundwater resources apprear to be plentiful.
 Several local construction projects have required dewatering (extensive) to complete.
 The population in and around Valley, both industrial and residential, seems to be exploding.
 Quality appears to be excellent.
 Neither Currently adequate, can change fast.
 Good quality and quantity.
 Neither